This set of Electrical Measurements & Measuring Instruments Multiple Choice Questions & Answers (MCQs) focuses on “Autoranging”.

 c) stored in a flip-flop

-Explanation: The output from integrator is used to set a polarity flip-flop.
+Explanation: The output from the integrator is used to set a polarity flip-flop.
 The flip-flop’s output is then stored in memory until the next measurement of voltage is obtained.

 8. Old information is used to set range relays.